matteodv99tn/RAP-Homework/README.md

 # Robotic Action and Perception
 The current repository contains the code developed for the course [_Robotic Action and Perception_](https://www.miro.ing.unitn.it/category/robotic-perception-and-action/), Masted Degree in Mechatronics Engineering - Department of Industrial Engineering - University of Trento, held by professors De Cecco Mariolino, Luchetti Alessandro.
 The project is supervised also by Tavernini Matteo, CEO of the startup [_Robosense_](https://www.robosense.it/it/)

+# Running the code
+To run the SLAM algorithm is necessary to load a set of data and properly configure the config.m file selecting the correct path.
+Then the main.m can ben executed

 # Laser Rangefinder Navigation